Innovative integrated marketing technologies for B2B.

 Branded collateral has long been an effective way to promote a company, product, service or event and generate brand awareness and loyalty.
 And, if the goods in question—be it caps, t-shirts, coffee mugs or pens—are of high-quality, they stand an even higher chance of repeat use, increasing their value further.
 The Buckner Group has experience in product streams ranging from critical products and classified government documents, to branded plush toys and wrapped motorcycles.

 With its reputation, quality is an operating hallmark of the Buckner family business, along with customisation, customer service and a historical dedication to technology innovation.
 Whereas The Buckner Group previously made products for customers on premises by hand or machine, it now offers them products and solutions gathered from best-of-breed global suppliers, sold through their own custom branded ecommerce shop fronts.

 “It’s a contemporary twist on a familiar business model,” explains James Buckner, General Manager - IT of The Buckner Group.
 “To bring our vision to life, we needed to identify the right ecommerce platform.”

-The Buckner Group used a customised ecommerce solution, developed in-house, that had served the company well for many years.
-However, to simplify and accelerate site development, improve system integration and create richer, more dynamic customer experiences, The Buckner Group decided to migrate to the latest cloud version of Adobe Commerce, part of Adobe Experience Cloud.
+The Buckner Group used a custom ecommerce solution, developed in-house, that had served the company well for many years.
+However, to simplify and accelerate site development, improve system integration, and create richer, more dynamic customer experiences, The Buckner Group decided to migrate to the latest cloud version of Adobe Commerce, part of Adobe Experience Cloud.

 The solutions flexibility and scalability would also enable shop fronts to be set up and launched faster in line with growth plans.
 To perform the migration, The Buckner Group enlisted the support of ecommerce solution provider and longtime Adobe partner Balance Internet, which worked on the project during the COVID-19 lockdown in Australia.